pootlepress/pootle-page-builder/README.txt

 = 1.1.0 =
 * 2016-02-18
- * New - Added rag adjust fixing text to enhance readability in fluid layouts.
+ * New - Added rag adjust fixing text to enhance readability in fluid layouts
- * New - New filter `pootlepb_rag_adjust_elements` to add or remove elements to adjust text in.
+ * New - New filter `pootlepb_rag_adjust_elements` to add or remove elements to adjust text in
  * New - Action hook `pootlepb_before_row` added Grid Index as sencond argument
  * New - Action hook `pootlepb_after_row` added Grid Index as sencond argument
  * New - New pootle page builder action hook `pootlepb_before_content_blocks` runs before content blocks are rendered in cell